PROGrand/opencv-fast-ft2/README.md

 ## Performance

 Screen rendering on Samsung Galaxy S7 - about 20 FPS.
-Same functionality achieved using opencv-freetype module performs is below 3 FPS.
+Same functionality achieved using opencv-freetype module is below 3 FPS.

 ## TODO
 * Move ft2 instance from static variable to java object field.